PCI DSS: New Requirements in 2018

-Nine new PCI DSS requirements will become required as of February 1, 2018.
-Until February 1, 2018, they will be considered best practices.
+Nine new PCI DSS requirements will became required as of February 1, 2018.
 While there are only nine new items, they could have a significant impact on your environment.
 If you have not already started to work on these items, you are likely already behind.
 In this webinar, Jeff Wilder will discuss how to prepare for and implement these requirements.

 The new PCI DSS requirements for everyone include: